-So we ended up here with huge garage, great big pool, more land than we ever intended, an unusual house and so many projects.
+So we ended up here with a huge garage, great big pool, more land than we ever intended, an unusual house, and so many projects.
+Here are some shots of the garage: first from before we bought the place and then a few from the early years.

 Agent Smith installed some plywood to provide a suitable floor and then while I was off diving at my Happy Place, our regular painter came and spent a day sealing the new floor and painting it.

-Once the platform was in place they attached a stair bracket and then it was “simply” a matter of lifting up the staircase and attaching it.
-For that task they brought in Bambi as the stairs are incredibly industrial.
-And very heavy.
+Once the platform was in place they attached a stair bracket, and then it was “simply” a matter of lifting up the staircase and attaching it.
+For that task they brought in Bambi, as the stairs are incredibly industrial…and very heavy.

 Once the stairs were up, there were just a few more details that needed sorting, but one can now easily climb up to the extra space.